-The mission of Toi Āria is to improve lives by reforming the design and delivery of public services.
+Our mission at Toi Āria is to improve lives by reforming the design and delivery of public services.
 Harnessing the research power of Massey University, Toi Āria brings together leading design researchers, practitioners and policy makers, to deliver design-led, evidence-based, service innovations.

-We use human-centred design because it is the most potent agent of positive social change we know.
+We use human-centred design because it is the most potent agent of positive social change.
 It ensures the voice of citizens is heard in policy creation and the needs of service users are met through the design process.
 Our focus on public good means that every project Toi Āria undertakes adds to a repository of open and shared knowledge for the public sector.